christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 If you see an especially glaring error or omission, please feel free to let me know at chris@chrisyoung.net.

-# Textual Criticism and Stemmatology
+# Traditional Textual Criticism

 An accessible and engaging (non-technical) introduction to the whole world of textual criticism (and more) can be found in @reynolds1974scribes.
+A superb introduction to most of the topics discussed on this page, including both traditional Lachmannian stemmatology and computational stemmatology, is
+@trovato2017everything.
+Trovato gives a spirited, lucid defence of neo-Lachmannian stemmatology and offers some skeptical remarks about (biologically oriented) computational approaches to textual criticism.
+If you have any interest in the field, you should read this book.

 Lachmann, working in the second half of the 19th Century is associated with a leap forward in rigour in the establishment of classical texts.
 Lachmann's